Guide to Moving With Pets (2023)

 Visit Your Veterinarian

 Make an appointment with your veterinarian to discuss your upcoming move.
 Only your vet can provide specific recommendations for your pet.
-Ask about steps you can take to ease the transition, travel tips, and whether your pet will need medication for motion sickness or anxiety.
+Ask about steps to ease the transition, travel tips, and whether your pet will need medication for motion sickness or anxiety.
 Get copies of your pet’s health records, too.
 You may need to present proof of vaccination when booking travel or accommodations.

 Find Pet-Friendly Housing